loda-lang/loda-programs/programs/oeis/list5.md

 * [A278603](http://oeis.org/A278603) ([L07 program](278/A278603.asm)): A prime mountain: peaks and valleys beyond the origin correspond to prime abscissa (see Comments for precise definition).
 * [A278617](http://oeis.org/A278617) ([L05 program](278/A278617.asm)): Number of distinct odd primes less than or equal to 2n-3 that appear as a part in the partitions of 2n into two parts.
 * [A278718](http://oeis.org/A278718) ([L06 program](278/A278718.asm)): Numerators of A189733: periodic sequence repeating [0, 1, 1, 1, 0, -1].
+* [A278756](http://oeis.org/A278756) ([L06 program](278/A278756.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 65", based on the 5-celled von Neumann neighborhood.
 * [A278814](http://oeis.org/A278814) ([L08 program](278/A278814.asm)): a(n) = ceiling(sqrt(3n+1)).
 * [A278816](http://oeis.org/A278816) ([L05 program](278/A278816.asm)): Numbers that can be produced from their own digits by applying one or more of the eight operations {+, -, *, /, sqrt(), ^, !, concat11()}, with no operation used more than once, where "concat11()" means the operation of concatenating two single digits.
 * [A278818](http://oeis.org/A278818) ([L04 program](278/A278818.asm)): a(n) is the least k > n such that k + n is square.